Thalpy/Force-curve-analysis-tool/readme.md

+# What this does

+These scripts will convert multiple force curves into a binned averaged curve.
+Read the Thesis here: [thesis not published yet] to see how it works in detail.

+Useful for reducing noise levels in older AFMs.

 # Setup
 ## Run this in terminal in the directory of the project to create a virtual environment and install the required packages: